 Monroe, Ian Fitzgerald (from the self-released You Won’t Even Know I’m Gone) For many a year Fitzgerald has plied his trade as a folk singer, a troubadour with an acoustic guitar.
 Over that time he has earned the respect of fellow musicians, always a good indicator that an artist warrants attention.
 Let’s give credit where […]

 Every fall, The Americana Music Association gathers members, artists and music fans together in Nashville for its annual conference.
 Starting with the annual Americana Music Awards and continuing through four days of showcases and panel discussions, it is a tremendous celebration of Americana music.
-Here are my highlights among the many live performances I saw […]
+SHANE NICHOLSON I caught Australian singer-songwriter Shane Nicholson three times over […]

 Every fall, The Americana Music Association gathers members, artists and music fans together in Nashville for its annual conference.
 Starting with the annual Americana Music Awards and continuing through four days of showcases and panel discussions, it is a tremendous celebration of Americana music.
-MATTHEW RYAN This was, hands-down, the highlight of the week for […]
+Traditionally, the opening of the annual Americana Music Festival was always […]